Screen shot from the Climate Action Challenge team presenting at NMU Research Week.

 A session facilitated by Dr John Mashayamombe from NMU’s International Office focused on the university’s engagement with the Global Challenges University Alliance (GCUA 2030).
 Dr. Paul Egan, GCUA 2030 Coordinator from the Swedish University of Agricultural Sciences (SLU), presented on GCUA's online sustainability courses and Climate Action Challenge, as well as its annual PhD Thesis Award competition.

-NMU students Fundile Nyaweni – winner of the GCUA 2030 Award 2024 – alongside Sandiso Ngwenya, Aphiwe Magaya, and Desire Dushimimana from the University of Rwanda, shared their experiences participating in GCUA 2030 initiatives, in cluding the GCUA Award and Climate Action Challenge (led by Dr. Sheila Holmes, SLU).
+NMU students Fundile Nyaweni, Sandiso Ngwenya, Aphiwe Magaya and Sinozuko Bika participated together with Desire Dushimimana from the University of Rwanda and Lara-Marie Bodirsky, University of Utrecht, sharing their experiences participating in GCUA 2030 initiatives, including the GCUA 2030 Award and Climate Action Challenge (led by Dr. Sheila Holmes, SLU).
 They spoke about the benefits of working across disciplines and cultures in the international learning environment afforded by GCUA, and how these opportunities have expanded their research skills and professional networks.

 Contact